 With cartridge style HOB filters (Penguin, Whisper, Via Aqua, etc.), the pre-filter will remove most of the medium to coarse debris BEFORE passing into the cartridge where the cartridge will then remove the more fine debris.
 This will have the added benefit will be longer periods between cartridges which will also save you money.

 Potential HOB Filter problems (Trouble Shooting):

 Not as common a filter but a much less costly alternative to expensive and bulky canister filters.
 Internal filters are basically a power head with a filter of varying capacity attached.
-They are useful for improved water circulation, generally are good mechanical and biological filters (although generally they do not have a large capacity).
-They are a great secondary or even third filter in large aquariums, and a good secondary are even primary filter in small aquariums (under 60 gallons).

 I will briefly mention Power Heads here as well as many internal filters are simply glorified Power Heads (I do not mean that in a bad way either).